 In addition to the projects identified above, the District evaluated alternative approaches to recover the solids generated by its water recycling facilities.
-The evaluation of alternative approaches for handling MWRP solids, currently conveyed to Fountain Valley for treatment by OCSD, included consideration of many factors such as costs and potential community impacts.
+The evaluation of alternative approaches for handling MWRP solids, historically conveyed to Fountain Valley for treatment by OC San, included consideration of many factors such as costs and potential community impacts.

-As a result, in FY 2013-14, the District began construction of new capital facilities at the MWRP which integrates a new state- of-the-art organic handling system.
+As a result, in FY 2013-14, the District began construction of a new state- of-the-art organic dewatering and biogas recovery system at the MWRP.
 The system makes efficient and sustainable use of locally generated renewable resources by creating a beneficial use of biosolids and biogases that are produced during the sewage treatment/recycling process.
-This project aligns with green and sustainable business practices, while at the same time creating an effective cost management of sewage/recycling services for IRWD customers.
+This project aligns with IRWD's sustainable business practices, while at the same time creating an effective cost management of sewage/recycling services for IRWD customers.